crispinalan/talkcalendar/README.md

 ### Working Directory

-Make sure that the <ins>talk</ins> directory containing the speech waveform files is located in working directory.
+Make sure that the <ins>talk</ins> directory containing the speech waveform files is located in the working directory.
 If you do not set the a working directory it will most likely default to your home directory.
 The database called "eventsdb.csv" and the talk directory should be located in the working directory.

 With Talk Calendar you can use the following menu item

 ```
 Help->Information
 ```
-to show the current working directory where both the speech engine and the events database should be located.
+to show the current working directory where both the speech engine and the events database should be located with the correct permissions.

 ## Talk Calendar Usage